What you need to know before buying a business

 If the business you are looking to purchase has most of its assets in its accounts receivable, you can also look at invoice factoring to fund the purchase of a B2B business.

-The lender will require a down payment and will want to see financial records, tax returns, a certified business valuation, and other documents before approving the loan.
+The lender will require a down payment and want to see financial records, tax returns, a certified business valuation, and other documents before approving the loan.

 7. Close the deal